egarim/devexpress-ai-chat-samples/README.md

 ### AI assistants compatibility

-The `DxAIChat` component supports [OpenAI Assistants](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-azure-openai-service-assistants-public-preview/ba-p/4143217) that allow you to provide a model with supplementary documents that contain external knowledge.
-OpenAI automatically parses these documents and searches through them to retrieve relevant content to answer user queries.
+The `DxAIChat` component supports [OpenAI Assistants](https://techcommunity.microsoft.com/t5/ai-azure-ai-services-blog/announcing-azure-openai-service-assistants-public-preview/ba-p/4143217) that allow you to provide a model with supplementary documents containing external knowledge.
+OpenAI parses these documents and searches through them to retrieve relevant content to answer user queries.

 Add the following code to the _Program.cs_ file to register AI Assistant service in the application: